 3C.
-Practical and professional skills

-Discussion of physical examples of creative work developed for tutorial, seminar and critique activities, with tutors and peers, leads towards the summative assessment of the module final outcome(s).

-Academic tutorials provide feedback on all aspects of student progress and opportunity to discuss their personal and professional development within studio sessions.
-Students are required to attend tutorials with prepared discussion points to support the development of their personalised projects, and in this respect the work presented by the student will drive any conversation.
+Practical a nd professional skills Discussion of physical examples of creative work developed for tutorial, seminar and critique activities, with tutors and peers, leads towards the summative assessment of the module final outcome(s).
+Academic tutorials provide feedback on all aspects of learner progress and opportunity to discuss their personal and professional development within studio sessions.
+Students are required to attend tutorials with prepared discussion points to support the development of their personalised projects, and in this respect the work presented by the learner will drive any conversation.
 Academic tutorials provide an opportunity for students to develop professional and reflective skills with reference to presenting and discussing ideas.
 Tutors will record through writing key tutorial discussion points by formally entering these onto an individual student's module assessment feedback sheet.
-This approach formalises the record of guidance provided by a tutor; provides an overview of student attainment, outlines areas for development as targets, and highlights attendance / participation to date, supporting the summative module grade.
+This approach formalises the record of guidance provided by a tutor; provides an overview of learner attainment, outlines areas for development as targets, and highlights attendance / participation to date, supporting the summative module grade.
 Students are required to formally document tutorial and seminar based feedback by taking responsibility for, and supporting, their own learning.

-C3 - Function in complex and unpredictable professional
+C3 - Function in complex and unpredictable professional C3 - Students have opportunity to engage in teamwork, negotiate